 [...] the Sea Hare is the name that is commonly used to specify a type of mollusk, of the sea slug kind, that exists all over the world in many different variations.
 Most sea hares have a soft, internal shell made out of protein, that is believed to be a remnant organ given the fact that is absent in some of the species genera such as theStylochelius and the Bursatella.
 Biologists believe these animals have stopped relying on the weak protective layer in favor of adjusting to their environment—by developing a form of camouflage resulting from their food digestion, as well as glands with secretion abilities (such as ink, like the octopus).

 I became interested in Sea Hares after coming across a video of one swimming;

-Excerpt from presentation / talk on the symbiosis between organism and its protective layer.
+Excerpt from presentation on the symbiosis between organism and its protection layer.